 The campus community should follow these social distancing practices:

-- Stay at least 6 feet (about 2 arms’ lengths) from other people at all times
+- Maintain at least 6 feet from other people

 - Avoid crowded places and large gatherings

 - Continue to utilize virtual meeting and event options